Diplomatic career of Muhammad: The Sassanid governors of Bahrain and Yamamah

 Message of Muhammad to Al-Mundhir bin Sawa reserved in Yemen Military Museum.
 Above is the original manuscript, below are modern printing characters for writing the same manuscript.

 Apart from the aforementioned personalities, there are other reported instances of correspondence.
-Munzir ibn Sawa al-Tamimi, the governor of Bahrain, was apparently an addressee, with a letter having been delivered to him through al-'Alaa al-Hadrami.
+Munzir ibn Sawa al-Tamimi, the governor of Bahrain, was apparently an addressee, with a letter having been delivered to him through al-'Alaa ibn al-Hadrami.
 He reportedly accepted Islam along with some of his subjects, but some of them did not.
 A similar letter was sent to Haudha ibn Ali, the governor of Yamamah, who replied that he would only convert if he were given a position of authority within Muhammad's government, a proposition which Muhammad was unwilling to accept.

 The Ghassanids

-Muhammad sent a letter to al-Ḥārith bin ʾAbī Shamir al-Ghassānī, who ruled Byzantine Syria (called by Arabs ash-Shām "north country, the Levant" in contrast to al-Yaman "south country, the Yemen") based in Bosra, (Note: He is referred to as عَظِيمِ بُصْرَى "premier of Bosra") alternatively Damascus.
-He hailed from the Ghassanian dynasty of Hellenized Arabs (comparable though superior in status to the Herodian dynasty of Roman Palestine).
+Muhammad sent a letter to al-Ḥārith bin ʾAbī Shamir al-Ghassānī, who ruled Byzantine Syria, based in Bosra, (Note: He is referred to as عَظِيمِ بُصْرَى "premier of Bosra") or alternatively in Damascus.
+He hailed from the Ghassanid dynasty of Hellenized Arabs (comparable though superior in status to the Herodian dynasty of Roman Palestine).
 The letter reads as follows: